Angelfish Care – Includes 31 Angelfish Pictures

 Again, tried and true rule of thumb is as much as they can eat in 5 to 15 minutes.
 This kind of depends on what you’re feeding them.
 Live brine shrimp will be gone in seconds, cooked veggies may sit ignored for hours.

-12. How to breed Angelfish successfully
+How do you breed successfully Angelfish?

-Successfully breeding Angelfish by lowering their stressors
+How to successfully breed Angelfish by lowering their stressors

 Breeding of angelfish should be fairly straightforward, but it’s not.
 I’ve had angelfish breed in my aquariums dozens of times.
 In every case, the parents ate the eggs.